avangemert/2016-marriage-rates/README.md

-# US Marriage Rates - 2016
+# US Divorce Rates - 2016

-Used D3 force library to create interative data visualization for 2016 marriage rates in the United States.
+Used D3 force library to create interative data visualization for 2016 divorce rates in the United States.